CircuitVerse/Interactive-Book/docs/registers/ps.md

 ## Introduction

-* Data bits are entered in a parallel fashion.
+* Data bits enter in a parallel fashion.

 * The circuit, shown below, is a four-bit parallel input serial output register.

-* Output of previous Flip Flop is connected to the input of the next one via a combinational circuit.
+* Output of the previous flip Flop is connected to the input of the next one via a combinational circuit.

-* The binary input word B0, B1, B2, B3 is applied through the same combinational circuit.
+* The binary input data bits B0, B1, B2, B3 are applied through the same combinational logic circuit.

 * There are two modes in which this circuit can work, namely - shift mode and load mode.